terrastruct/d2/ci/release/changelogs/next.md

 #### Improvements 🔧

-- Add table columns indices in edges between SQL Tables so that layout engines can route exactly between them
+- Equivalency between flags and environment variables.
+You can set either one for all options (flags take precedence).

 #### Bugfixes 🔴